Evaluation and treatment of critical asthma syndrome in children | Canada Hyperbarics Skip to main content

 Canadian Relevance

 No direct Canadian connection identified.
-This study is not Canadian, and while "Hyperbaric Oxygenation" is listed in the MeSH terms, the abstract does not discuss HBOT as a treatment for asthma, which is not a Health Canada-recognized indication for HBOT.
+This study is not Canadian, and while "Hyperbaric Oxygenation" is listed in the MeSH terms, the abstract does not discuss HBOT as a treatment for asthma, which is not a Health Canada-recognised indication for HBOT.

 Study Limitations